-Therefore, the first part of this paper is devoted to prove quantitative Poincar\'e and Korn inequalities in $\mathbb{R}^3_-\setminus C$ using some a priori information on the cavity $C$.
+Therefore, the first part of this paper is devoted to prove quantitative Poincar\'e and Korn inequalities in $\mathbb{R}^3_-\setminus \overline{C}$ using some a priori information on the cavity $C$.
 This allows us to derive the following estimate for the unique solution $\bm{u}$ of problem \eqref{direct problem intro}

 where the constant $c$ depends on the Lam\'e parameters, on the Lipschitz character of $\partial C$ and on the distance of $C$ from the boundary of the half-space.
-This estimate is the key ingredient to establish stability estimates for the cavity in terms of the measurements.
+This estimate is fundamental for the direct problem and it is also necessary to establish stability estimates for the cavity in terms of the measurements.

 To prove the stability result for the inverse problem we need stronger regularity on the cavity.
 We follow and adapt when needed the results contained in \cite{Morassi-Rosset,Morassi-Rosset1}.
 From the point of view of the rate of convergence it is well known that, despite of smoothness assumptions on the cavity, only a weak rate of logaritmic type is expected.
 In our case we are able to prove a log-log type estimate and not the optimal logaritmic one proved for the scalar case (see \cite{Alessandrini-Beretta-Rosset-Vessella}) due to the lack of a doubling inequality at the boundary for the solutions of the Lam\'e system.